 - N: The cask speaks first and thankfully it’s a good one.
 An uninhibited nose brings oaky dried coconut, soft crystallised sugars with curried spices and sweaty woody chocolate/cocoa slices.
 With an illusion of more Mizunara character than Glendalough’s 13yo [WB], I also got church wood, walnut wood, almonds and hazelnuts.
 A memorable nose given the circumstances – Whiskyshare on tour!

 - T: A sherry puncheon is credited [maybe only a finishing cask], but it seems there is a bourbon cask underlying.
 The force is strong with this one, an energy that compliments our mood.
 The heat hits immediately with resinous raisin sugars, a scented floral sweetness and peppery aniseed spice.

 - F: Follows through fine in the end, mainly with notes of pine [wood stain].

 - C: “The bad bits are the good bits” says the Foz and I concur.
 Taking a punt at £85, I’ll confirm or deny whether the occasion/time & place elevated this one in due course.
 I have a feeling it might have.

 Provisionally scores 87 points

 The true cost of going back for that extra dram meant missing out on a sit-down meal.
 On our hazy-hungry walk round the city centre we pass a vape shop called Inhale the Freedom.
 Food-wise, things are desperate late on a Monday night.
 In a fish n chip shop next door to Grand Central Station, you order your fish by the slice.
-Everything comes with chips as standard.
+Everything comes with chips as standard, including chips!